ark-network/arkdev.info/docs/developers/protocol/market-hours.md

 - `next_start_time` is the timestamp of the next starting market hour - or the current if it's already started.
 - `next_end_time` is the ending timestamp of the next market hour
 - `period` describes the frequency of market hours so that clients can calculate those following without polling the endpoint
-- `round_interval` is the frequency with which the Ark Server generates new rounds
+- `round_interval` is the frequency with which the Ark Server generates new rounds during market hours